cernanalysispreservation/analysispreservation.cern.ch/CONTRIBUTING.rst

    ``(references #123)``, if it does not close but address a part of the respective issue.
-5. Test your branch on a local site and check the conformity of your commit messages with kwalitee, see the section on `Formating Commit Messages`_.
+5. Test your branch on a local site and check the conformity of your commit messages with `gitlint`, see the section on `Formating Commit Messages`_.
 You can also check out `this blog post
    <http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html>`_
    on commit messages.